firefly-cpp/cover-letter-latex/README.md

   <img alt="logo" width="300" src="imgs/logo.png">
 </p>

-## Description
+## Description 📋
-Paper submission in the journal is usually accompanied by a cover letter.
-The repository hosts a cover letter template for journal submissions written in LaTex that is minimalistic in one way while pre-defined with several commands that drastically speed up the process of preparing a cover letter for journal submission.
+Paper submission in a journal is usually accompanied by a cover letter. 📝 The repository hosts a cover letter template for journal submissions written in LaTeX.
+The template is minimalistic in one way while pre-defined with several commands that drastically speed up the process of preparing a cover letter for journal submission. ✉️

-### Main Features of this template:
+## Key features of this template ✨
-- Minimalistic design
+- Minimalistic design 🎨
-- Include the custom logo of the affiliation
+- Include the custom logo of the affiliation 🏢
-- Predefined commands for a journal name, author, date, etc.
+- Predefined commands for a journal name, author, date, etc. 📅
-- Many macros contained in this package speed up the process of preparing the necessary ingredients for the cover letter
+- Many macros contained in this package speed up the process of preparing the necessary ingredients for the cover letter ⚙️
-- Defined macros for recommending up to 3 reviewers or editor
+- Defined macros for recommending up to 3 reviewers or editors 👥
-- ORCID logo and link to the submitting author's ORCID page
+- ORCID logo and link to the submitting author's ORCID page 🔗
-- Controls for adding a "Conflict of interest" statement and declaration
+- Controls for adding a "Conflict of interest" statement and declaration 🛡️
-- Predefined different valedictions for different types of submissions (e.g., Yours sincerely, Yours faithfully, Best regards, etc.)
+- Predefined different valedictions for different types of submissions (e.g., Yours sincerely, Yours faithfully, Best regards, etc.) 📝
-- Custom greeting (e.g., "Dear Editor" or "Dear Editor-in-Chief" for regular submission, etc.)
+- Custom greeting (e.g., "Dear Editor" or "Dear Editor-in-Chief" for regular submission, etc.) 👋
-- Option to add custom Signature (i.e. an image of your hand-written signature)
+- Option to add custom Signature (i.e. an image of your hand-written signature) ✍️

-## Download/Install
+## Download/Install 📦
 Please install the `jourcl` package through the package manager of your TeX distribution or download it directly from: [CTAN](https://www.ctan.org/pkg/jourcl).

-## Related templates
+## Related templates 🔗

 [A LaTeX template for a journal rebuttal letter (response to editors/reviewers)](https://github.com/firefly-cpp/latex-response-reviewers)